jvansteirteghem/oboco/README.md

 	- data.bookreader.bookReaderPool.age: the age of the book reader pool (in seconds).
 - configure data.csv
 	- page: the page of the book or "" (all book pages).
-	- scaleType: the scale type: "DEFAULT", "FIT", "FILL" or "" (do not scale).
+	- scaleType: the scale type: "DEFAULT" or "" (do not scale).
 	- scaleWidth: the scale width (in pixels) or "" (do not scale).
 	- scaleHeight: the scale height (in pixels) or "" (do not scale).
 - configure data.properties